 The bedroom needs to both block light and allow light while offering privacy.
 Designers prefer to dress bedroom windows in layers with side panels of fabric, sheers and even a roller blind.
 This offers the needed privacy, diffused light when the blind is up and full darkness when the blind is down.

 Today's trends in window treatments and drapery are geared to offer better functionality.
 We have cleaner lines, richer fabrics, and a better ability to allow sunlight, diffuse it or turn it off.
 Window treatments finish a room and the treatments of today finish it with style, comfort and elegance.
+And don't forget, you can add custom valances to your draperies for an even more unique look.

 Today's curtains are definitely more sleek and bolder.
 Nobody does grandma lace curtains anymore lol.